SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 Using functions we **escape repeating** of programming code. **Repeating** code is a **bad practice** because it makes **harder maintenance** for the programmer to do which leads to errors.
 If one part of code exists in our program more than once and we have to fix it, we will have to change every occurrence of repeating code.
 The probability of us forgetting one of the repeated places is high, which will lead to incorrect behavior of our program.
 This is exactly why it's a **good practice** to define a fragment that will be used **more than once** as a **separate function**.

 Functions offer us a **good method** to use **code several times**.
-With solving more and more exercises, we will come to the conclusion that using already defined functions saves us a lot of time and effort.
+With solving more and more exercises, we will conclude that using already defined functions saves us a lot of time and effort.

 ## Declaring Functions

 In JavaScript language we can **define** functions everywhere, using the same way we define variables.
 Declaring represents the **registration of a function** inside a program and to be recognized inside it.

-JavaScript isn't **strongly typed** language.
+JavaScript isn't a **strongly typed** language.
 That's why when we **declare a function** it doesn't have a type(string, number, array, etc.), which other programming language methods have.

 There are two ways, to declare a function in JavaScript - **function declaration** and **Function expression**.